Top 5 misconceptions about building a CMMC Level 2 network

 When I talk to cybersecurity professionals with military background, most of them (80%+) do not feel that VDI can be used as a boundary to keep end user workstations out of scope.

 At some point, the DoD WILL answer the question.
-What happens if they say no?
-Everyone’s VDI solution will immediately be invalid.
+What happens if they say that the VDI endpoints are processing CUI and need to be fully secure?

 #3 – Local admin rights for users is not a big deal